EtienneHanelt/etiennehanelt.github.io/index.md

 ## About me

-I study how authoritarian governments demolish democracy and the rule of law and what can be done to stop them.
-I'm a political scientist interested in democratic backsliding, especially in Central Eastern Europe, European Union politics, and judicial politics.
-In particular, I study elite decision-making in various contexts, creating academic work with policy relevance.
+I'm a policy expert with an interdisciplinary political science and socio-legal profile, a doctorate from the University of Oxford, and years of experience in academia and in civil society/think tanks.
+I'm now working in public administration.

+Currently, I'm a Policy Officer for state reform and modern policymaking in the State Chancellery of Thuringia.
+Before, I worked on democratic backsliding and resilience, European politics and courts.
+At first glance, this may look like a significant shift: from a focus on the rule of law to the modernisation of public administration.
+However, there is also strong continuity.

+Authoritarian movements threaten democracy and the rule of law across the globe.
+In democratic systems, however, they come to power through elections.
+There is no single explanation for why so many people vote for populist authoritarians — but one factor stands out: the demand for a state that works.

+Too often, citizens experience the opposite.
+Taxes are high, while public services are perceived as slow, overly bureaucratic, or even unresponsive.
+When governments fail to deliver, trust in democratic institutions erodes.
+Showing that the state can be effective, fair, and capable of solving real problems is necessary to strengthen trust in democracy.

-Currently, I am working on the [Judicial Resilience Project](https://verfassungsblog.de/judicial-resilience-project/) of Verfassungsblog and have contributed to the award-winning [Thuringia Project](https://verfassungsblog.de/the-thuringia-project/) before.
-I am a [re:constitution fellow 2024/25](https://www.reconstitution.eu/en/fellows/detail/20242025/etienne-hanelt), pursuing my project '_Castles of Illiberal Thought and Mercenary Thinkers: Academic Legitimation of Authoritarian Politics in Hungary_'.
-I also work as a postdoctoral researcher at the Judicial Studies Institute at Masaryk University on the ERC-funded [NET-ROL](https://net-rol.eu) project (_Networks and the Rule of Law: Uncovering Socio-Economic Outcomes_).
+Before, I have worked on the [Judicial Resilience Project](https://verfassungsblog.de/judicial-resilience-project/) of Verfassungsblog and have contributed to the award-winning [Thuringia Project](https://verfassungsblog.de/the-thuringia-project/).
+I was a [re:constitution fellow 2024/25](https://www.reconstitution.eu/en/fellows/detail/20242025/etienne-hanelt) and pursued my project '_Castles of Illiberal Thought and Mercenary Thinkers: Academic Legitimation of Authoritarian Politics in Hungary_'.
+I have published on this subject [here](https://verfassungsblog.de/castles-of-illiberal-thought/).
+I also worked as a postdoctoral researcher at the Judicial Studies Institute at Masaryk University on the ERC-funded [NET-ROL](https://net-rol.eu) project (_Networks and the Rule of Law: Uncovering Socio-Economic Outcomes_).
 Before, from September 2021 to January 2025, I worked there as a pre-doctoral researcher on the [INFINITY](https://justin.law.muni.cz/en/projects/infinity-2021-2026) project (_Informal Judicial Institutions: Invisible Determinants of Democratic Decay_).

 I have finished a DPhil at the University of Oxford with a thesis titled '_Supranational Tug of War: Overcoming the European Union's Authoritarian Equilibrium_'.
 At the University of Oxford, I was one of the founders and convenors of a graduate discussion group  (_OxonCourts_) that served as an interdisciplinary forum for researchers working on judicial institutions across the University.
 I represented for 3 years non-tenured researchers and graduate students at Wolfson College.
 This involved me in virtually all aspects of College governance and strategy.
 In 2019, I was elected as the Chair of the General Meeting – the Common Room President – and participated in this capacity in many committees dealing with issues as diverse as academic affairs, communications, the College premises, equality and welfare as well as social and cultural matters.
 I was also twice elected to the Governing Body (2019–21) and served for two years on the General Purposes Committee (2018–20).

 I hold degrees in Political Science from Friedrich Schiller University Jena (M.A., B.A.) and have studied as a graduate exchange student in Michigan and South Korea.
 My master's thesis was awarded the Jena Political Science Department's best thesis award in 2016.
 Before joining Oxford, I taught classes in political science at Jena.

----

-## Research interests

-- democratic backsliding
-- rule of law resilience
-- European Union politics and policymaking
-- judicial and comparative politics

 ---